 SST offers a range of O-Level applied subjects to cover different interests and these subjects are recognised for admission to Junior Colleges or Polytechnic.

-The applied subjects offered in SST are: Biotechnology, Computing, Design Studies and Electronics.
+The O-Level applied subjects offered in SST are: Biotechnology, Computing+, Design Studies and Electronics.
+Students can also opt to take up two Applied Subjects, Computing + and Electronics, under the Engineering + programme.
 The school will continue to explore with MOE and the tertiary partners to offer other applied subjects in years to come.

 The subject uses knowledge from a variety of disciplines, including biology, chemistry, physics, bioinformatics, genetic engineering and manufacturing processes.
 The subject of biotechnology is distinct from biology; while biology studies basic processes of living organisms, biotechnology is the application of biology to solve problems and improve lives.

 Students will learn principles and applications of various areas of biotechnology such as cell culture technology, microbial biotechnology and recombinant DNA technology.
 This subject helps students develop good laboratory skills and a research mindset.
 It also provides students with the foundation for further studies in biotechnology, biomedical science and other related fields.

 The Computing+ course in SST equips students with computational thinking and creativity to analyse and solve problems.
 Computational thinking is a problem-solving process involving analysis, pattern finding, abstraction and algorithmic design.
 Students use these processes to develop programmes to deal confidently with complex and open-ended problems.

 Students who learn computing can apply the thinking skills across the curriculum and begin to see a relationship between subjects as well as real-life applications beyond the classroom.
 For example, they may use their skills to figure out the rules for binomial expressions, map the entire human DNA experience or analyse a poem in the study of metre and rhythm, tone and diction.